enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/easing-direction.md

 "**In**" will play the style *forwards*, "**Out**" will play the style in *reverse*, and "**InOut**" will play the style *forwards for the first half*, then *reverse for the second half*.

-The Syntax for this direction is: `Enum.EasingDirection.Direction`, where you will replace "Direction" with one of the three directions mentioned previously.
+The Syntax for this direction is: `Enum.EasingDirection.Direction`, where you will replace **"Direction"** with one of the three directions mentioned previously.

 ---

 ## Practice

-Finish the syntax for Easing Direction if the style should play in reverse
+Finish the syntax for Easing Direction if the style should play in reverse.

 `Enum.EasingDirection. ??? `